-I know these may sound scary but I promise they’re not!
-You know I wouldn’t have yo going out and wrangling rattlesnakes.
-We’re talking about a copycat Texas Roadhouse Rattlesnake Bites recipe!
+I love crunchy deep fried appetizers.
+Some of my favorites are deep-fried macaroni and cheese, and fried pickles. and I know these may sound scary but I promise they’re not!
+You know I wouldn’t have you going out and wrangling rattlesnakes.
+We’re talking about a copycat Texas Roadhouse recipe!
 If you’ve never had them, you’re missing out.
 Once you have one, you can’t stop!
 They are an awesome combination of gooey cheese, and crunchy breading.

-These Texas Roadhouse Rattlesnake Bites are so easy to make, you’ll be using them for parties and steak night at home.
+These are so easy to make, you’ll be using them for parties and steak night at home.
 You can make a large batch of them and freeze some, that way if you’re invited to a last minute party or if you need a side dish with dinner, all you have to do is pull them out and fry them.

 - Pepper Jack Cheese: I like to shred my own cheese for the smoothest melt!

 - Jalapenos: Remove the seeds if you like things on the milder side.
 Check out some Jalapeno safety tips here.